 - 1. The ability to interact with students in a positive way - 2.
 Knowledge of the properties and effects of tobacco, alcohol, narcotics, dangerous drugs, and shared drug apparatus - 3.
-Effective teaching skills and competency in helping students to express opinions responsibly and to become aware of their values as they affect drug-use decisions designee, in his/her professional capacity or in the course of his/her employment, knows, observes or suspects that a student may be under the influence of alcohol or drugs, he/she may notify the parent/guardian.
+Effective teaching skills and competency in helping students to express opinions responsibly and to become aware of their values as they affect drug-use decisions the influence of alcohol or drugs shall immediately notify the principal or designee.
+If the principal or designee, in his/her professional capacity or in the course of his/her employment, knows, observes or suspects that a student may be under the influence of alcohol or drugs, he/she may notify the parent/guardian.
 (Education Code 44049)